 - Meet master tapestry weavers

-(B,L) THE WEAVERS OF PURPLE Once a year a collective of indigenous Mixtec weavers who work with the mollusk-dyed purple thread travel from their far away village to show their weaving skills and sell their work in Puerto Escondido.
-Today is that day and we’ll spend the morning with the collective learning about their work and taking part in activities.
+Today we’ll spend the morning with the collective learning about their work and taking part in activities.
 We’ll enjoy a delicious home cooked lunch and then….
 Onward we travel, descending from the great mountains and into the coast of Oaxaca to the balmy resort of Huatulco.
 I gotta tell you the truth, we aren’t the resort kinda people, but the town is mellow and friendly, and most importantly, it is the gateway to the rocky shoreline where the last of the shell dyers do their work.

 Overnight in Huatulco

-(B,L) THE LAST SHELL DYERS There are 14 men left on earth who continue to dye thread purple using sea mollusks as part of an unbroken, living tradition.
+THE LAST SHELL DYERS There are 14 men left on earth who continue to dye thread purple using sea mollusks as part of an unbroken, living tradition.
 They are the men of Pinotepa de don Luis, the tixinda dyers.
-We met their wives and daughters yesterday in Puerto Escondido.
 Today we will get in a motorboat with one of them and travel past cliffs and bays until we come to the place where they milk purpura panza.
 We’ll see a process that only a handful of people have ever seen and we’ll learn about their heritage and struggles to maintain this unique sea mollusk.
 Bring your camera!
 And also bring your swimsuit, for as luck would have it, purpura panza lives adjacent to the most gorgeous beach.
 You will want to swim!
 Afternoon will find us under the palm thatch roof of a beach restaurant thirty feet from the sea and with plenty of fresh fish and cold beer.
 We’ll gather for dinner, remenice over our adventures and bring our colorful journey to a close.

 Overnight in Huatulco